 - Following directions

 - Grammar (pronouns, verbs, prepositions)

 - Categorization and associations

 - Social routines and sequences

-I use interactive book as an alternative to social stories.
+I use these books as an alternative to social stories.
 Don’t get me wrong, I love social stories and have had good outcomes with them, but not all kids like them or will attend/learn from a written story.
 Instead, I use an interactive book to discuss routines and appropriate behaviors.
 For example, I use the interactive books below to teach step by step what can be expected when going to the dentist or doctor.
-We discuss what will happen first, next, last and learn about the tools used.
+We discuss what will happen first, next, last, and learn about the tools used.

 Fun ideas to incorporate with interactive books!